 - To find the Wi-Fi password on Windows 10, from the “Network connections” page in Control Panel, open the “Wireless Properties” page for the active connection and check the “Show characters” option to view the Wi-Fi password.

 - If you want to view the password for saved wireless networks, you will have to run the “netsh wlan show profile name=”Wi-Fi-Profile” key=clear” command in Command Prompt.

-On Windows 10, you can find your Wi-Fi password for the access point you’re currently connected or saved networks.
-For example, if you’re trying help someone to join the same wireless network or you just want to remember it for future use.
+On Windows 10, you can find the Wi-Fi password of the current connection or saved networks.
+The ability to determine this information can come in handy, for instance, if you are trying to help someone with a laptop join the same wireless network or remember it for future reference.

-While the Settings app doesn’t offer a way to view this information, you can use Control Panel to find the Wi-Fi password for your current connection, and Command Prompt to view information for your current and saved networks you connected in the past.
+While the Settings app does not offer a way to view this information, you can use Control Panel to find the Wi-Fi password of the current connection and Command Prompt (or PowerShell) to view the current and saved network passwords you connected in the past.

-How to find a Wi-Fi password using Control Panel
+In this guide, you will learn the steps to quickly find a Wi-Fi password on Windows 10 using Control Panel and Command Prompt.

-To view your current Wi-Fi password on Windows 10, do the following:
+To find the Wi-Fi password on Windows 10, use these steps:

 Click on Network and Internet.

 Click the “Change adapter settings” option from the left pane.